 And if you’re like a lot of people we talk to, this process sounds scarier than it actually is.
 Scheduling and taking your exams seems like a daunting, confusing and exhausting ordeal.
 But don’t worry: we’ll walk you through the process step by step.
 Starting with…

-Step 1: Check you’re eligible to take the New Jersey State Board Skin Care Specialist Exam
+Step 1: Verify Eligibility for New Jersey State Board Skin Care Exam

-To be eligible to take the skin care specialist exam set by the New Jersey State Board of Cosmetology and Hairstyling, you must:
+To be eligible to take the skin care specialist exam set by the New Jersey State Board of To be eligible to take the skin care specialist exam set by the New Jersey State Board of Cosmetology and Hairstyling, you must:

-Step 2: Apply for the New Jersey Skin Care Specialist examination
+Step 2: Apply for the New Jersey Skin Care Specialist Examination

 Theory Exam